Physical Activity Assessment Resources

 The Youth Compendium of Physical Activities provides a list of 196 common activities in which youth participate and the estimated energy cost associated with each activity.
 This resource from the National Collaborative on Childhood Obesity Research (NCCOR) was developed by a working group which included staff from NCI, the Centers for Disease Control and Prevention (CDC), and other experts.

 Measurement of Active and Sedentary Behaviors: Closing the Gaps in Self-Report Methods Webinar and Think Tank

-A webinar supported by NCI, the National Institutes of Health's Office of Disease Prevention, the Centers for Disease Control and Prevention, the American College of Sports Medicine, and NCCOR that provided an overview of physical activity as a multidimensional health behavior, an in-depth review of methods to measure active and sedentary behaviors by self-report, and an exploration of important issues when assessing physical activity in diverse populations.
-The webinar was followed by a Think Tank where measurement experts discussed approaches to closing the gaps in self-report methods assessing active and sedentary behaviors.
+A webinar series supported by NCI, the National Institutes of Health's Office of Disease Prevention, the Centers for Disease Control and Prevention, the American College of Sports Medicine, and NCCOR that provided an overview of physical activity as a multidimensional health behavior, an in-depth review of methods to measure active and sedentary behaviors by self-report, and an exploration of important issues when assessing physical activity in diverse populations.
+The webinar series was followed by a Think Tank where measurement experts discussed approaches to closing the gaps in self-report methods assessing active and sedentary behaviors.

 The following journal supplements were published to summarize and build upon the webinar and Think Tank:

 Objective measurement of physical activity: best practices and future directions

 Objective measurement of physical activity: best practices and future directions.
 Med Sci Sports Exerc.
 2012 January; 44(suppl 1):S1-S89.